Shaukataliii/clean-code-lessons/README.md

 - Concurrency incurs some overhead, both in performance as well as writing additional code.
 - Correct concurrency is complex, even for simple problems.
 - Concurrency often requires a fundamental change in design strategy.

+### 13. One way to decrease/overcome the difficulties of concurrenty is to apply the SRP (single responsibility principle) to it.
+Separate the concurrency code from the rest of the code.